 Fro the Vail area take Red Sandstone Road up to Piney River Ranch.
 It is a bumpy dirt road lines with spectacular fall foliage and mountain views.
 A little over ten miles will take around 40 minutes.
 Upon reaching Piney River Ranch hike the Upper Piney Lake Trail to the falls (about 4 hours round trip) and then return to the ranch for lunch or dinner.
 Or, if you want to experience this special place with few people around make it an overnight glamping trip at Piney Lake Vail.

 Disclosure: We were hosted by Aspen Snowmass, Piney River Ranch and Gateway Canyons to experience their areas.
 As always our opinions are our own.

 Are there any fall leaf drives or towns we missed?
+What is your favorite scenic drive in Colorado?
 Let us know in the comments below!

 Insider Tip: For a change of spectacular scenery, be sure to check out scenic drives and road trips in Utah.